unitycontainer/documentation/articles/using_unity.md

 // value created with constructor 'Foo(IService service)'
 ```

-During the resolution Unity tries to satisfy dependency of type `IService` and finds an instruction you left during registration to use type `Component` to satisfy it.
-It crates `Component`, satisfying all the dependencies, if required, and passes it to constructor of `Foo` as `IService`.
+During the resolution, when Unity will try to satisfy dependencies, it will look for a registration for each dependency and will find this mapping.
+It will create `Component` and passes it to constructor of `Foo` as `IService`.

 For more information see [Type Mapping](xref:Tutorial.Registration.Type.Mapping)

 ## Lifetime

-By default Unity crates a new instance every time type is requested.
-Instances it created are not tracked and their lifetime is not managed by the container.
+By default Unity creates a new instance every time type is requested.
+Instances it created are not tracked or managed by the container.

 ```cs
 // Register mapping between IService and Component